athenasystems/phpStartPoint/README.md

 Run this command in a terminal :-

-**wget -N http://athenace.co.uk/psp.sh && bash psp.sh**
+wget -N http://athenace.co.uk/psp.sh && bash psp.sh

 The script will check your OS and environment for required software.

 If you want to run the pages in a browser you will need a LAMP server, e.g. Linux, Apache, MySQL and PHP and a few extra programs (php5-mysql apache2-mod_php5 perl-DBD-mysql).
 The script will make attempts to install and setup a development enviroment for you.

+the psp.sh script then tries to downlaod and run the actual ,

 The script will create a folders 'etc', 'inc', 'lib' and 'www'.